 A breakout to the upside indicates that the price will start trending higher.
 This signals traders to possibly go long or exit short positions.

-Once the resistance level is broken, it reverses its role and turns into a support level if price experiences a correction or pullback.
+Once the resistance level is broken, it reverses its role and turns into a support level if the price experiences a correction or pullback.

-Once the support level is broken, it reverses its role and turns into a resistance level if price experiences a correction or pullback.
+Once the support level is broken, it reverses its role and turns into a resistance level if the price experiences a correction or pullback.

 Breakouts that occur on HIGH volume (relative to normal volume) show greater conviction which means the price is more likely to trend in that direction.

 Breakouts that occur on LOW volume (relative to normal volume) show weak conviction and are more prone to failure.
 Price is less likely to trend in the breakout direction.

 A breakout occurs because the price has been contained below a resistance level or above a support level, potentially for some time.